khaledkah/MoreRed/README.md

 ## Tutorials
 Under `notebooks`, we provide different tutorials in the form of Jupyter notebooks:
-  - `diffusion_tutorial.ipynb`: explains how to use the diffusion processes implemented in `morered`.
+  - `diffusion_tutorial.ipynb`: explains how to use the diffusion models and samplers implemented in `morered`.
+In the notebook, the DDPM sampler is used as an example.
+Yet it can be replaced by any other implemented sampler class (`MoreRed-ITP`, `MoreRed-JT`, `MoreRed-AS`) in `src/morered/sampling`.

 ## How to cite
 if you use MoreRed in your research, please cite the corresponding publication: